 Nearby, Greylock Glen features challenging trails up the steep eastern side of the mountain.
 Also, Taconic Trail State Park (no facilities available) on the Massachusetts-New York state border and the Phelps Trail provide access to the Taconic Crest Trail, a 35 mile-long foot path.

 Hiking opportunities abound on a variety of trails for all abilities.
 Trail maps and information are available at the Visitor Center, major trailheads, and other select locations.
 Visit Maps and Brochures to view trail maps, trail mileage and suggested hikes.

 Camping: The Mount Greylock Campground is accessible by hiking only.
 Fees apply.
 18 tent sites (4 person maximum), 9 group sites (12 person maximum).
 Reservations are required from Memorial Day weekend through Columbus Day weekend (May-October).
-Call ReserveAmerica: 1-877-422-6762.
+Call ReserveAmerica: 1-877-422-6762

 Visit camping for more specific information.